 Here at GearLab, we take our testing seriously.
-While we may start by trying on all these down jackets in the comfort of our own homes (to test their fit!), we spend months testing every single contender in the great outdoors.
+While we may start by trying on all these down jackets in the comfort of our own homes, we spend months testing every single contender in the outdoors.
 We have taken down jackets to Russia and Japan, to Antarctica and Iceland, up frigid mountain peaks, and through gusty town squares.
-Over the past decade, we have put jackets through their paces and sometimes to their breaking points.
+Over the past decade, we have put jackets through their paces–sometimes to their breaking points.
 We test and evaluate every model's performance in five different metrics.
+We want to make sure that these jackets not only will have your back on every adventure, but also will have no problems standing up to everyday use.

 Warmth

-We exposed these jackets to cold drips on ice climbs in Montana and inclement weather in the Pacific Northwest.
-We toted waaaay too many down jackets on every adventure so we could compare them in similar field conditions.
+We exposed these jackets to frigid belays on ice climbs in Montana and Colorado and inclement weather in the Pacific Northwest (think wet and heavy snow).
+We toted way (way) too many down jackets on every adventure so we could compare them in similar field conditions.
 Noting the temperatures and conditions, we evaluated how warm each jacket was relative to the others, ranking them on a spectrum.
 Then we compiled the information from each jacket's technical specifications, notably the quality of the down and the thickness and protection of the external material, to complete the picture of how warm each jacket feels.
 We made note of points of heat loss and features that make us feel warmer.
 We tested hood adjustability, cuff security, and layering ability, both over and under other clothing.

 Comfort

-Testing comfort involved asking as many of our friends and family as we could gather to try each jacket on and gauge how it feels.
-We considered fabric feel on bare arms, how well it moves over the top of a thick fleece, and the many touch point features like soft cuff elastic or felt chin guards.
+Testing comfort involved asking as many of our friends and family as we could gather to try each jacket on and gauge how the fit feels on a wide range of bodies.
+We considered the interior fabric's feel on bare arms, how well it moves over the top of a thick fleece, and the many touch point features like soft cuff elastic or felt chin guards.
 We looked at their shapes, lengths, room within, and compared that versatility to the wide array of human body shapes that might want to wear them.
 We moved in them, looking for features that can keep our wrists and torsos covered as we push kids on the swingset or reach up for the next hold on our route.
 We considered their full suite of features, including pockets and adjustability.

 Portability